 Take a ride in Willy Jeep / A super fun thing to do in Salento

 Willy Jeep is not only a symbolic vehicle of the Colombian coffee region but it has also been recognized as an official Colombian Cultural Heritage.

 Willy jeeps were Used by American Army during the Second World War.
 After the war American army started selling them at a very attractive price in developing countries, including Colombia.
 The first Willys appeared in Colombia in 1946.

 Colombian farmers and cafeteros appreciated them for their power and manoeuvrability and were used to transport goods, animals and passengers.

 The fully loaded jeeps hold the name of ‘Yipao’ (and the cargo is pretty impressive) and are also often called ‘mulas mecánicas’ (mechanical mules).

-Visiting Cocora Valley is one of the best things to do in Salento and often a main reasons many tourists and travellers visit the town.
+Visiting Cocora Valley is one of the best things to do in Salento and is often the main reason many travellers visit the town.
 And although it isn’t the only great thing about the region, it is undoubtedly one of the best.
-If you are a hiker, make sure you take on the full 5 hours loop hike.
+If you are a hiker, make sure you take on the full 5-hour loop hike.
 It is one of the best hikes I have done, and I hiked in Madeira, which is hard to beat.

 This hike can be either done clockwise or counterclockwise.
 If you do it counterclockwise version, you will start with the more challenging climb and very easy walk down, ending up in the Wax Palm Valley.
 The counterclockwise option is usually the recommended one, yet I (as I do) did the opposite and really enjoyed it.